-A. Tourist rooming house.
+(1) Tourist rooming house.

-- 1. Occupancy shall be limited to two persons per bedroom, plus an additional two persons.
-At no time may the number of guests exceed eight regardless of the number of bedrooms in the unit.
-Two exits are required for each bedroom. - 2.
-The number of guest vehicles allowed on site is limited to the number of bedrooms in the tourist rooming house.
+- (a) Occupancy shall be presumptively limited to two persons per bedroom.
+The number of bedrooms cannot exceed the number of bedrooms used to calculate the septic system permit.
+As part of the conditional use application, an applicant may request an alternative occupancy limit if they can provide substantial evidence that the requested alternative occupancy limit will not adversely affect public health, safety and welfare.
+An alternative occupancy limit request must also have the recommendation or approval by the town board of the affected town. - (b) The number of guest vehicles allowed on site is limited to the number of bedrooms in the tourist rooming house.
 On-street parking is prohibited.
-No recreational vehicle or tent may be used for living or sleeping purposes. - 3.
-Must meet all requirements associated with a single-family dwelling in Section 16-125-100(A).
+No recreational vehicle or tent may be used for living or sleeping purposes. - (c) Must meet all requirements associated with a single-family dwelling in Section 12.125.10(1).
 A legally constructed single-family dwelling with less square feet than the current requirement can be considered for a tourist rooming house.
-The appearance or use of the tourist rooming house shall not be altered in a manner that would cause the premises to differ from its residential character either by the use of colors, materials, construction, lighting, signs, or the emission of sounds, odors, dust or vibrations that carry beyond the premises.

-- 4. The availability of the tourist rooming house to the public shall not be advertised on site. - 5.
-Must be licensed by the State of Wisconsin. - 6.
-In addition to any state required license fee, each operator of a tourist rooming house approved under this Code or determined to be a legal nonconforming use shall provide Columbia County with an annual fee and an annual report on a form furnished by the County to enable the County to confirm compliance with any conditions of approval, the standards of this chapter and any state reporting requirements. - 7.
-The Conditional Use Permit shall not be transferable to another owner. - 8.
-Conditional use permit may be subject to revocation or alteration if the Planning and Zoning Committee finds that these standards or the standards for all conditional use permits in Section 16-150-070D are not being met.
+The appearance or use of the tourist rooming house shall not be altered in a manner that would cause the premises to differ from its residential character either by the use of colors, materials, construction, lighting, signs, or the emission of sounds, odors, dust or vibrations that carry beyond the premises. - (d) The availability of the tourist rooming house to the public shall not be advertised on site. - (e) Must be licensed by the State of Wisconsin. - (f) Must hold liability insurance covering the use as a short-term rental. - (g) In addition to any state required license fee, each operator of a tourist rooming house approved under this Code or determined to be a legal nonconforming use shall provide Columbia County with an annual fee and an annual report on a form furnished by the County to enable the County to confirm compliance with any conditions of approval, the standards of this chapter and any state reporting requirements. - (h) The Conditional Use Permit shall not be transferable to another owner. - (i) Conditional use permit may be subject to revocation or alteration if the Planning and Zoning Committee finds that these standards or the standards for all conditional use permits in Section 12.150.07(4) are not being met.

-B. Bed and breakfast establishment.
+(2) Bed and breakfast establishment.